Overview

 Practical Information

-Admission – An entry fee is required for access to the estate.
-Current pricing is listed on the National Trust website; discounts are available for children, seniors and National Trust members.
+Admission – An entry fee applies to the demesne; discounts are available for children, seniors and Trust members.
+Exact prices are listed on the website.

-Booking – Weekday visits generally do not require advance booking, but during peak periods (especially weekends and school holidays) pre‑booking is recommended to guarantee entry.
+Booking – Weekday visits usually do not require advance booking, but during peak periods (weekends, school holidays) pre‑booking is recommended.

-Parking – Free on‑site parking is provided for cars, coaches, minibuses and motorbikes.
-Disabled parking spaces are available close to the main entrance.
+Parking – Free on‑site parking for cars, coaches, minibuses and motorbikes.
+Disabled parking spaces are located close to the main entrance.

-Accessibility – The estate has made strides to improve accessibility.
-Main pathways are suitable for wheelchair users, and the visitor centre offers accessible toilets.
-Dogs are welcome on the grounds by arrangement; a dedicated dog‑friendly area is marked near the picnic site.
+Accessibility – Main pathways are wheelchair‑friendly; an accessible hide and wheelchair‑accessible toilets are available in the visitor centre.
+Dogs are welcome by arrangement, with a designated dog‑friendly area near the picnic site.

-Facilities – Toilets, baby‑changing rooms, free Wi‑Fi, a gift shop and a picnic area are available.
-The on‑site café serves light meals, tea and coffee.
+Facilities – Toilets, baby‑changing rooms, free Wi‑Fi, a gift shop, a tea‑room/café and a picnic area are provided.
+A small wildlife exhibition is housed in the visitor centre.

-Getting There – By car, the estate is reachable via the A4/A5 from Belfast (approximately 2 hours).
-Public transport options include Ulsterbus services 95, 95A and 95C to Newtownbutler, with a short taxi ride to the estate.
-For cyclists, the Lough Erne Pilgrim Way passes close to the entrance, offering a scenic approach.
+Getting there – By car, the estate is reachable via the A4/A5 from Belfast (approximately 2 hours).
+Ulsterbus services 95, 95A and 95C stop at Newtownbutler; a short taxi ride completes the journey.
+The Lough Erne Pilgrim Way and the Kingfisher Cycle Trail pass close to the entrance.

 Plan your visit, respect the wildlife, and let the ancient trees and shimmering waters of Crom Estate create lasting memories.